rust-lang/rust/text/0000-cargo-install.md

 ### System Package Managers

-The primary alternative to putting effort behind `cargo install` it to instead put effort behind system-specific package managers.
+The primary alternative to putting effort behind `cargo install` is to instead put effort behind system-specific package managers.
 For example the line between a system package manager and `cargo install` is a little blurry, and the "official" way to distribute a package should in theory be through a system